pelagios/pelagios-graph-explorer/readme.md

 Unzip them and place them in the /src/test/resources folder.
 Note: presently you also need to update the file names in the unit test source code.
 This is only a temporary issue, though.

+## Future Work

+Split this (now rather monolithic) demo up into (more re-usable) sub-projects.
+E.g. a visualization frontend, a graph backend (including dataset importers), and a Web API project.